There are several activities you must do when planning your project. You must do these before you start collecting any personal data in your research.

 The retention period for personal data gathered in user research is 2 years.

 All personal data gathered during user research must have the ' UR personal data' retention label applied to it.
 If your SharePoint Workplace library has been set up correctly as described above, this label will be applied automatically to all files.
-You must never replace this retention label with a different one.

 Applying the retention label means that the data will be automatically deleted from DfE servers after 2 years.
 You must not delete the data any earlier than this.